Frittata Recipe

 Instructions

-- 6Evenly scatter the crumbled feta cheese, chopped sun-dried tomatoes, and diced crispy bacon over the sautéed vegetables in the skillet.
+- 4Scatter the chopped bacon, crumbled feta cheese, and sun-dried tomatoes evenly over the vegetables in the skillet.

-- 8Cook on the stovetop for 3-5 minutes, or until the edges of the frittata begin to set but the center is still liquid.
+- 6Cook on the stovetop over medium heat for 3–5 minutes until the edges begin to set but the center remains liquid.

-- 9Carefully transfer the skillet to the preheated oven.
-Bake for 15-20 minutes, or until the frittata is puffed, golden brown, and set in the center.
-A knife inserted into the center should come out clean.
+- 7Carefully transfer the skillet to the preheated oven and bake at 340°F for 15–20 minutes, until puffed, golden brown, and set in the center (a knife inserted into the middle should come out clean).

 Nutrition — Per Serving